 The project manager is responsible for the management of communication.
 While it sounds like a simple matter, it can get quite complex.
 Project communication needs to be sent to the right people at the right time.

-While a lot of verbal discussions can occur on site and over the phone, it's pertinent to always follow up in writing.
+While many verbal discussions can occur on-site and over the phone, it's pertinent to always follow up in writing.
 Project communications can include:

 - General correspondence